rtm0/vm-util/pt-index/docs/README.md

 no way to tell which indexDB the cache contents belongs to, two different file will be used to persist these caches: `cache/prev_hour_metric_ids_v2` and `cache/curr_hour_metric_ids_v2`.
 On Grafana dasboards this will be reflected as a drop in active timeseries.
 This drop will be back to normal in an hour.
+Files used to store previous cache version, i.e. `cache/prev_hour_metric_ids` and `cache/curr_hour_metric_ids`, can be deleted manually.

 `nextDayMetricIDs`.
 Stores metrics during the next day index prefill, used for speeding up the sample ingestion during the last hour of the day, persisted to